 Australian Debt Solvers works with clients in Melbourne and across Australia.
 We have offices around the country, including an office in the heart of the Melbourne CBD.
-You can contact us directly via our website, call us on 1300 789 499 for a free consultation, or visit us in person at Level 11, 2 Queen Street, Melbourne CBD.
+You can contact us directly via our website, call us on 1300 789 499 for a free consultation, or visit us in person at Level 16, 90 Collins Street, Melbourne CBD.

 Voluntary administration enables a company in financial difficulty to continue operations by appointing an external administrator.
 While voluntary administration can be an excellent solution, it can also be a challenging process.
 Australian Debt Solvers specialises in voluntary administration cases, with the guidance given for administrator appointments and all aspects of creditor management.

 As an act of insolvency, voluntary administration occurs when a company in financial difficulty is placed in the hands of an independent administrator.
 While this process is the result of tough times, it can also be seen as the start of a new opportunity.
 Unlike liquidation, which describes the end of business operations, voluntary administration can build a new pathway for the future if managed successfully.